 Ironically when conducting market research, the typical reaction was that bodysurfing handboards, bodysurfing hand-planes or bodysurfing hand-surfers were not popular and that these products would not sell well in stores.

 Australia's Oldest Bodysurfing Handboard Brand

 Despite the negative feedback, Shane remained positive being driven by his passion for bodysurfing.
 He continued to manufacture the POD® Hardboard's distinctive shape and configuration in a robust plastic moulding so strong you could even drive a truck over it.
-He also continued to hand shape the classic handcrafted wooden model to the very day.
+He also continued to hand shape the classic handcrafted wood model to this very day.